censusdis/censusdis/docs/intro.rst

 Filtering Queries
 -----------------

-Our first query got the population of every state.
+Our first query got the population and median income of every state.
-Sometimes, especially when we are working at a smaller level of granularity like a county, we don't want the data for the whole country.
+Sometimes, especially when we are working at a smaller level of granularity like a county, we don't want the data for the entire country.
 We might want it just for the counties of a particular state, say New Jersey.
 In that case, we can specify this with additional arguments to ``ced.download_detail``.
 For example::

-    import censusdis.data as ced
     from censusdis.states import STATE_NJ

-    DATASET = "dec/pl"
-    YEAR = 2020
-    VARIABLES = ["NAME", "P2_001N"]

     df_counties = ced.download_detail(
         DATASET,